spacemeshos/protocol/consensus/02-deepdive.md

 The Hare is parameterized to support up to approx. 800 participants.
 This is based on a statistical security parameter of `2^-40`.

+### Hare beacon

+Eligibility to participate in each [round of the Hare protocol](01-overview.md#rounds) is based on the output of a VRF, which includes randomness from the Hare beacon.
+This makes it impossible for an adversary to grind on an identity and produce identities that would bias the results of the Hare too much - since they could only forecast Hare eligibility for a small number of future rounds.

+The Hare has the advantage that it can rely on the Tortoise for its beacon, which makes it much simpler than the Tortoise beacon.
+We can use any value that honest parties are guaranteed to have previously agreed up _even if the Hare isn't working,_ such as the set of block IDs from a previous layer that's sufficiently far back.
+In practice, we pick a layer that's tens of clusters back.

+In the case of a network partition or attack, the Hare protocol may cease to work.
+It may not achieve a sufficient vote quorum or, in the extreme case, nodes may not even agree on the beacon value.
+In this case, the Hare will keep trying to run at every new layer until the Tortoise's self-healing mechanism achieves convergence, at which point the Hare will begin to function again.

 ### Compared to HotStuff and Tendermint

 - [HotStuff](https://arxiv.org/pdf/1803.05069.pdf) requires a known set of participants (i.e., it does not support player replaceability), cannot be made permissionless, doesn't scale to thousands of participants, and does not easily convert to set agreement (i.e., agreement on a set of valus rather than on a single bit value).
 The requirement to have a known set of participants opens a DoS attack vector on known future participants.
 - HotStuff and Tendermint both require a 2/3 honest majority, whereas the Hare requires only a simple honest majority
 - HotStuff and Tendermint make different assumptions about network synchrony: they both assume a _partially-synchronous network_ (i.e., there exists a "global stabilization time" after which all messages may be assumed to have been delivered, but you don't know exactly when this time is).
 Hare, on the other hand, assumes a _fully-synchronous network,_ i.e., that all messages are delivered within a known period of time (which is specified as a protocol parameter, and affects layer time).
 As a result, HotStuff and Tendermint can make progress faster than Hare, but at the cost of having a lower corruption threshold.
 - HotStuff and Tendermint achieve a form of consensus known as _state machine replication_ (SMR): this is a classical form of PBFT consensus where participants in the protocol agree upon an ordered sequence of transactions.
 The Hare protocol plays a different role in the Spacemesh protocol, and thus its goal is not to achieve SMR-style consensus.
 Rather, every time the Hare runs, its goal is to run for a finite number of rounds and achieve a "one-time agreement" (on the set of valid blocks in the current layer), then terminate.
-Terminating an SMR-style consensus protocol is more difficult since it's unclear how to ensure that all participants have achieved precisely the same state--indeed, these protocols are designed to run through an indefinite number of rounds.
+Terminating an SMR-style consensus protocol is more difficult since it's unclear how to ensure that all participants have achieved precisely the same state—indeed, these protocols are designed to run through an indefinite number of rounds.

+## Other Proof of Space-based protocols

+### Chia

+### Filecoin